 It’s also the best month for summer weather.
 Not that it never gets REALLY hot here.
 A scorcher that would have everyone lying prone under an air conditioning unit (if they could find one.
 We’re not big on air conditioning either) is anything over 30˚C (around 86˚F).

 January is technically our hottest month.
 July our coldest.
-March and April are also very settled with mild temperatures that makes a day out and about exploring very pleasant.
+March and April usually have very settled weather and are really lovely months to visit New Zealand, with mild temperatures that makes a day out and about exploring very pleasant.

-So here’s a calender of events to help convince you to come on down:
+But if you’re more interested in events than weather, here’s a calendar of New Zealand’s best annual events to help convince you to come on down:

 January and February see several outdoor concerts held all around the country.
 Some are in wineries, others in parks.
 Some are free to the public.